28,000 Friends

-"28,000 Friends" is the only single by the Irish pop singer Eoghan Quigg released from his only album, Eoghan Quigg.
+"28,000 Friends" is the only single by the Northern Irish pop singer Eoghan Quigg released from his only album, Eoghan Quigg.
 The album was released on 6 April 2009.

 Background information

 The song was written by James Bourne, a member of Busted. who gave it to Quigg by Bourne when he was impressed after seeing Quigg's performance of "Year 3000" on The X Factor.
-The lyrics are about accruing so-called "friends" on websites such as YouTube, Facebook, MySpace and IM.
+The lyrics are about accruing so-called "friends" on websites such as YouTube, Facebook, MySpace and AOL Instant Messenger.

 Promotion

 On 3 April 2009, Quigg performed the song on the breakfast show GMTV.
 He also performed it on The Late Late Show, On 12 December 2009, he performed the song on the talent show The X Factor.
 He also released the song in the UK in 2009 and the album on 3 April 2009 in the UK and Ireland.

 Music video

 The music video for "28,000 Friends" was premiered on Quigg's official Bebo site on 6 March 2009.
 It takes place mainly in an empty building with Quigg singing on a microphone.
 Throughout the video many people come into the building.
 In another scene, Quigg stands in a tracksuit singing directly to the camera.